Julien-Verdun/Web-Development-Projects/README.md

 ## Description of the application

-The folder **website** includes the differents files and explanations required to use and visualise data coming from an open source French gouvernment database regarding high schools grades and student numbers.
+The folder **website** includes the differents files, (frontend and backend) and explanations required to use and visualise data coming from an open source French gouvernment database regarding high schools grades and student numbers.

+The appication is coded with framework **React** for frontend and **NodeJS** for backend.
+The data are inserted in a **MongoDB** database.

+Open the folder website for more details about this application.

 ## Overview of the web application